-2) These challenges at the institutional level are reflected at the level of policy and programme development: to date, the status of the multisectoral National Strategic Plan (NSP) that was drafted in 2006-07 has still not been endorsed as an official policy document.
+2) These challenges at the institutional level are reflected at the level of policy and programme development: to date, there is no official multisectoral National Strategic Plan (NSP).
 The absence of an approved NSP and operational plan has been hampering the implementation of a comprehensive HIV programme.
-As will be discussed in the following sections, in the 2010-2011 period, the national response has remained limited to a few components - most notably HIV screening and ARV treatment - while there have been very few efforts to systematically implement HIV-prevention programmes.
-The previous NSP had expired in December 2010: since then, no new NSP has been developed.
-A positive development, however, is the recent decision by the MOH-NAP and UNAIDS to review and update the NSP in 2012.
+As will be discussed in the following sections, in the 2012, the national response has remained limited to a few components - most notably HIV screening and ARV treatment - while there have been very few efforts to systematically implement HIV-prevention programmes.
+Although the MOH-NAP had contacted UNAIDS to review and update the NSP in 2012, no further action was done by UNAIDS.

 3) The remaining challenges at the institutional and policy level, as described above, are further reflected at the level of allocation of financial and human resources.
-Table (3)
+Table (3) gives an overview of the national resources spent on HIV/AIDS in 2012.
+Although not all government spending - such as staffing and health systems support for HIV care and treatment - may be accurately reflected in this table, it shows the massive screening (96.4%)

-gives an overview of the national resources spent on HIV/AIDS in 2010.
-More than any description of HIV-related interventions in the "Programme implementation" section below, this Table reveals the programmatic priorities in the reporting period 2010-2011.
-Although not all government spending - such as staffing and health systems support for HIV care and treatment - may be accurately reflected in this table, it shows the unilateral attention for massive screening (96.4% of all funds spent) - predominantly of expatriates in the context of residency permits - and for ARV treatment and care, albeit at a much lower level (3.4%), and the virtual absence of resources allocated to HIV-prevention efforts, which represents a mere 0.2 percent of all expenses.
+of all funds spent) - predominantly of expatriates in the context of residency permits - and for ARV treatment and care, albeit at a much lower level and the virtual absence of resources allocated to HIV-prevention efforts from all expenses.

-Programme / service Total funds spent (UAE Dirhams) % of total spending HIV testing (screening programmes) 90,152,644 96.4 HIV medications (ARVs and other drugs) 3,161,997 3.4 HIV health education and other activities 200,000 0.2 Total AIDS spending 93,514,641 (USD 25,480,829) 100
+Programme / service Total funds spent (UAE Dirhams) % of total spending HIV testing (screening programmes) 107,261,316 90 HIV medications (ARVs and other drugs) 11,887,134 9.97 HIV health education and other activities 40,000 0.03 Total AIDS spending 119,188,451 (USD 32,476,417) 100